stangandaho/Extractor/README.md

 One important application of this plugin is in time series analysis, where users may need to extract data from multiple raster layers to track changes over time.
 For example, researchers studying changes in land use patterns may use your plugin to extract data on vegetation cover, urbanization, or other variables of interest at different time points, and then analyze and compare these data to identify trends and patterns.

 Another important application of this plugin is in landscape studies, where users may need to extract data on environmental variables such as elevation, slope, or soil properties from raster layers, and then analyze these data to understand patterns of biodiversity, ecosystem function, or other landscape-scale processes.
 With the ability to extract data from multiple raster layers using point, line, and polygon features, **Extractor** provides a powerful tool for conducting these types of analyses.

+## installation
+The installation of the plugin is done as usual from the QGIS plugin repository.
+In the Plugins menu, go to All tab.
+In the search bar, type 'Extractor' and click on Install.
+After the installation, the Extractor will appear in the Raster Menu of QGIS.
+Click on it to go to the Extractor interface.